The OB Rag Staff Box

 *an old black expression

-Matthew Wood is a recent transplant to Ocean Beach by way of Chicago, where he lived for 13 years while working at the Chicago Tribune, Chicago Sun-Times, AOL CityGuide and The Heckler.
-He writes a local music blog for Examiner as well as a personal blog detailing his adventures from the Midwest to this crazy beach community.
+Matthew Wood moved to Ocean Beach from Chicago, where he lived for 13 years while working at the Chicago Tribune, Chicago Sun-Times, AOL CityGuide and The Heckler.
+He covers the Padres for NBC7 San Diego and has a personal blog detailing his adventures from the Midwest to this crazy beach community.
 He has assimilated to the OB lifestyle by eating a lot of fish tacos and walking around barefoot.
 An avid sports fan originally from Ann Arbor, Mich., he is a huge supporter of University of Michigan athletics and Detroit sports teams.
 He personally apologizes for the Tigers beating the Padres in the ’84 World Series, but not too much.

 High school dropout who decided to show the educational community what learning is all about.
 If it’s the status quo something’s wrong with it and I’ll scratch the itch!